 Chyou S, Ekland EH, Carpenter AC, Tzeng T, Tian S, Michaud M, Madri JA, and Lu TT.
 Fibroblast-type reticular stromal cells regulate the lymph node vasculature.
 Journal of Immunology.
 2008; 181:3887-3896.

 Tzeng T, Chyou S, Tian S, Webster B, Carpenter AC, Guaiquil VH, and Lu TT.
 CD11chi dendritic cells regulate the reestablishment of vascular quiescence and stabilization after immune stimulation of lymph nodes.
 Journal of Immunology.
 2010; 184:4247-4257.

 Penack O, Henk E, Suh D, King CG, Smith OM, Na IK, Holland AM, Ghosh A, Lu SX, Jenq RR, Liu C, Murphy GF, Lu TT, May C, Scheinberg DA, Gao DC, Mittal V, Benezra R, van den Brink MR. Depletion of Vascular Endothelial Progenitor Cells Inhibits Inflammation.
 Journal of the National Cancer Institute.
 2010.
 12:894-908.

-Chyou S, Benahmed F, and Lu TT.
-Coordinated regulation of lymph node vascular-stromal growth first by CD11c+ cells and then by T and/or B cells.
+Chyou S, Benahmed F, Tian S, Chen J, Kumar V, Lipp M, and Lu TT.
+Coordinated regulation of lymph node vascular-stromal growth first by CD11c+ cells and then by T and B cells.
 Journal of Immunology.
-In Press.
+2011.
+187:5558-67.

 For more publications, please see the PubMed listing.